Zren/plasma-applet-lib/ReadMe.md

 This is a folder of various reuseable files for developing a Plasma Widget.

 I recommend [downloading the zip](https://github.com/Zren/plasma-applet-lib/archive/master.zip) over cloning this repo, as you might not need everything in this project.
-It will also give your repo a clean git histroy.
+It will also give your repo a clean git history.

 ## Library Contents